Protector of Aborigines: Queensland

 On 25 March 1904, the Office of the Chief Protector of Aboriginals was created.
 Queensland was divided into protectorates, of which there were 95 by 1932, each administered by a local Protector of Aboriginals (usually a police officer).
 The local protectors were responsible to the Chief Protector of Aboriginals.
 Other regulatory changes were also made.
 From 1908, Thursday Island's indigenous population came under the control of the Government Resident instead of a local Protector.
-In 1933, the Protector of Aboriginals (Female) resigned and was not replaced.